 Data types govern the logical interpretation of physical data.
 Many operations in Arrow are parametered, at compile-time or at runtime, by a data type.

 Arrays assemble one or several buffers with a data type, allowing to view them as a logical contiguous sequence of values (possibly nested).

 Chunked arrays are a generalization of arrays, comprising several same-type arrays into a longer logical sequence of values.

 Schemas describe a logical collection of several pieces of data, each with a distinct name and type, and optional metadata.

-Tables are collections of columns in accordance to a schema.
+Tables are collections of chunked array in accordance to a schema.
 They are the most capable dataset-providing abstraction in Arrow.

 Record batches are collections of contiguous arrays, described by a schema.
 They allow incremental construction or serialization of tables.